hugoattal/ElectronicNodes/README.md

 *(\* those versions will not receive updates, as Epic Game does not allow it for versions before the 3 last ones)*

-You can make it work on any version (even before 4.20) by compiling it yourself.

 ## Changelog

 **Version 3.1**